bhershberg/DidacticFramework/README.md

 # DidacticFramework
- A neural network framework for the sake of learning.
+ A neural network framework for the sake of my own personal learning.